CV Preparation Tips & Sample CV

 MOST COMMON CV MISTAKES

 - Omitting information (dates, teaching details, grant details, service details, pending grants)

-- Not putting items in chronological order
+- Not putting items in chronological or reverse chronological order

 - Not separating information into subheadings